OsoSan01/RecipesAnywhere/README.md

 Within the project, I encountered many troubles (mainly because of me):

-First one:
+    -First one:
-	I kept forgetting to install, require and mount the necessary elements/frameworks (like multer from Cloudify or dotenv).
+	    -I kept forgetting to install, require and mount the necessary elements/frameworks (like multer from Cloudify or dotenv).
-Second:
+    -Second:
-	I need to remember to export the required elements.
+	    -I need to remember to export the required elements.
-Third:
+    -Third:
-	There are many moving parts in the back end, so more care is needed in how everything is connected.
+	    -There are many moving parts in the back end, so more care is needed in how everything is connected.
-Fourth:
+    -Fourth:
-	I couldn't make Cloudify work.
+	    -I couldn't make Cloudify work.
 As for now, the user can upload a picture of a recipe.
 That picture will be saved on the local computer.
-Fifth:
+    -Fifth:
-	I tried to have an API giving random recipes.
+	    -I tried to have an API giving random recipes.
 However, I need more study and understanding of how they work and how to implement them on a project.